sjawhar/enchanted-brain/docs/Usage/Concert/Concert.md

 {
   event: 'CONNECTED',
   data: {
-    choiceType: String,      // For use in STAGE_CHOICE_COLOR_EMOTION
+    choiceType: String,      // For use in STAGE_CHOICE_SYNESTHESIA
-    choiceInverted: Boolean, // For use in STAGE_CHOICE_COLOR_EMOTION
+    choiceInverted: Boolean, // For use in STAGE_CHOICE_SYNESTHESIA
     stageId: String,         // The ID of the current stage ...                      // Other attributes of the stage },